-Since CPATH formed in 2008, the organization has helped members connect and learn from one another.
+Ever since CPATH formed in 2008, the organization has helped members connect and learn from one another.
 Member participation enables CPATH to continuously grow as a vibrant, diverse, active and strong national organization.
-CPATH has had a powerful impact provincially, nationally and internationally, including advocacy for policy and legislative changes, promoting education and awareness, and contributing to revisions of international standards of care.
-As a member, you are joining this strong national movement that advocates for the health and well-being of gender diverse and trans people.
-The strength of the organization is the growing community of members working together to advance trans health.
-We enthusiastically invite membership from people who adhere to the principles and values as described in CPATH’s vision and mission statements.
+CPATH has had a powerful impact provincially, nationally and internationally, including advocating for policy and legislative changes, promoting education and awareness, and contributing to revisions of international standards of care.
+As a member, you are joining a strong nationwide movement that advocates for the health and well-being of gender diverse and trans people.
+We enthusiastically invite membership from people who adhere to the principles and values as described in CPATH’s Vision and Mission Statements.
 We reserve the right to refuse membership to anyone whose position diverges significantly from these principles.
+Please note that the membership application forms require log-in to Google.

 Membership Benefits

-7. Becoming informed about and involved in developments within the field of trans health.
+- Ability to become informed about and involved in developments in the field of trans health.

 Membership Fees

-Most of CPATH’s funding comes from membership fees, although we do also secure grants for conferences and projects.
-Membership fees are the core of what helps us move forward.
-Membership fees are what pay the bills, enabling us to keep the doors open – they cover the costs of website administration, web conferences and teleconferences, occasional consulting fees, and much more.
+Most of CPATH’s funding comes from membership fees, although we also secure grants for conferences and projects.
+Membership fees enable our core work – they cover the costs of website administration, conferences, administrative costs, legal advice, and much more.

-• Professional memberships (physician/surgeon) are available to any individual who is not a physician or surgeon and who is a member of or is eligible for registration in a professional body or professional association and who
+- Physician/Surgeon Memberships are available to any individual who is a physician or surgeon, is a member of or is eligible for registration in a professional body or professional association, and who

-a) Provides regular direct* provider to client biopsychosocialspiritual health care
+a) Provides regular direct* provider to client biopsychosocialspiritual health care, or

 b) Provides indirect** care to transgender identifying or questioning persons.